 Floc blankets have the potential to hold a large mass of PACI precipitate without generating high head loss and floc blankets can concentrate flocs in a floc hopper and thus eliminate the need for the wasteful process of backwashing.
 The disadvantage of floc blankets is that the fluidized bed is completely mixed over the residence time of the flocs.
 Thus flocs at the top of the floc blanket would include flocs that are in equilibrium with influent contaminant levels and thus the removal efficiency will be poor.
 To improve performance we propose to have countercurrent flow through 3 floc blankets with PACI injection occurring at the influent to the 3rd floc blanket and the wasted flocs from the 3rd floc blanket being injected through a venturi into the 2nd floc blanket.
-Similarly the wasted flocs from the 2nd floc blanket will be injected through a venturi into the first floc blanket.
-The wasted flocs from the first floc blanket will be in equilibrium with the influent contaminant and will be the waste stream from the treatment process.
+Similarly the wasted flocs from the first floc blanket will be in equilibrium with the influent contaminant and will be the waste stream from the treatment process.